guilherme-pg/elections_analytics_-_minas_gerais/README.md

 To Improve:
 * add 2022 to the gif map.
-* add 2022 for valid votes plot.
 * add the proportion of votes per city to the state total.
 * increase GIF duration time
-* add other analyzes.